• About

 lebanese toum garlic sauce in a small white bowl

-• Make a big batch as shown in the recipe card.
+• Make big batches of toum (as shown in the recipe card).
 Large food processors struggle to emulsify a small batch.

 • Take your time with it.
 If you pour the oil or lemon juice into the blender super quickly, the mixture won't emulsify, and you'll have a watery texture.
 A key tip is to add the garlic and salt into the food processor and whizz them up until the garlic is well minced.
 Then alternate between the oil and lemon juice for 5 to 10 minutes.
 Don't rush the process.